-Hunger is a serious global issue that affects millions in developing countries, particularly Asia.
+Hunger is a serious global issue that affects millions in developing countries, and hunger in Asia is particularly devastating.
 According to the World Food Programme, there are 842 million people suffering from hunger across the world, and 98 percent of that total amount lives in developing areas within Asia, the Pacific, Africa, Latin America and the Caribbean.

 As the largest and most populous continent, Asia is home to approximately 4.427 billion people.
 Unfortunately, a large amount of that population suffers from hunger.